 Experience & Education

-Provide a cultured taste to your home. for Freelance musicianSeptember 2003 to Present (over 15 years)
+Provide a cultured taste to your home. for Freelance musicianSeptember 2003 to Present (about 16 years)

 Playing violin for wedding gigs and holiday parties.